Mitch McConnell: Early career (1967–1984)

-In October 1974, McConnell returned to Washington to fill a position as Deputy Assistant Attorney General under President Gerald Ford, where he worked alongside Robert Bork, Laurence Silberman, and Antonin Scalia.
+In October 1974, McConnell returned to Washington to fill a position as Deputy Assistant Attorney General under President Ford, where he worked alongside Robert Bork, Laurence Silberman, and Antonin Scalia.
 He also served as acting United States Assistant Attorney General for the Office of Legislative Affairs under President Ford in 1975.

-In 1977, McConnell was elected the Jefferson County judge/executive, the top political office in Jefferson County, Kentucky, at the time, defeating incumbent Democrat Todd Hollenbach, III, 53% to 47%.
-He was re-elected in 1981 against Jefferson County Commissioner Jim "Pop" Malone, 51% to 47%, outspending Malone 3–1, and occupied this office until his election to the U.S. Senate in 1984.
+In 1977, McConnell was elected the Jefferson County judge/executive, the top political office in Jefferson County, Kentucky, at the time, defeating incumbent Democrat Todd Hollenbach III, 53% to 47%.
+He was reelected in 1981 against Jefferson County Commissioner Jim "Pop" Malone, 51% to 47%, outspending Malone 3–1, and occupied the office until his election to the U.S. Senate in 1984.

 U.S. Senate (1985–present)

 In his early years as a politician in Kentucky, McConnell was known as a pragmatist and a moderate Republican.
-Over time he shifted to the right and became more conservative.
+Over time he became more conservative.
 According to one of his biographers, McConnell transformed "from a moderate Republican who supported abortion rights and public employee unions to the embodiment of partisan obstructionism and conservative orthodoxy on Capitol Hill."
 McConnell has widely been described as an obstructionist.

-From 1997 to 2001, McConnell was chairman of the National Republican Senatorial Committee, the body charged with securing electoral victories for Republicans.
-On February 12, 1999, he was one of fifty senators to vote to convict and remove Bill Clinton from office.
-He was first elected as Majority Whip in the 108th Congress and was unanimously re-elected on November 17, 2004.
-Senate Majority Leader Bill Frist did not seek re-election in the 2006 elections.
-In November, after Republicans lost control of the Senate, they elected McConnell as the minority leader.
-After Republicans took control of the Senate following the 2014 Senate elections, McConnell became the Senate Majority Leader.
-In June 2018 he became the longest-serving Senate Republican leader in the history of the United States.
-McConnell is the second Kentuckian to serve as a party leader in the Senate (after Alben W. Barkley led the Democrats from 1937 to 1949) and is the longest-serving U.S. senator from Kentucky in history.
+From 1997 to 2001, McConnell chaired the National Republican Senatorial Committee, the body charged with securing electoral victories for Republicans.
+On February 12, 1999, he was one of 50 senators to vote to convict and remove Bill Clinton from office.
+He was first elected Majority Whip in the 108th Congress.
+Senate Majority Leader Bill Frist did not seek reelection in the 2006 elections.
+In November, after Republicans lost control of the Senate, they elected McConnell minority leader.
+After Republicans took control of the Senate following the 2014 Senate elections, McConnell became the Senate majority leader.
+In June 2018 he became the longest-serving Senate Republican leader in U.S. history.
+McConnell is the second Kentuckian to serve as a party leader in the Senate (after Alben W. Barkley led the Democrats from 1937 to 1949) and the longest-serving U.S. senator from Kentucky.

 McConnell has a reputation as a skilled political strategist and tactician.
 This reputation dimmed after Republicans failed to repeal the Affordable Care Act (Obamacare) in 2017 during consolidated Republican control of government.

-McConnell regularly obtained earmarks for businesses and institutions in Kentucky, until the practice was banned by Congress in 2010.
-McConnell has received criticism for funding "temporary patches" to Kentucky's long-term healthcare problems, while simultaneously opposing and obstructing national programs that seek to improve healthcare more systematically, such as Obamacare and Medicaid expansion.
+McConnell regularly obtained earmarks for businesses and institutions in Kentucky until Congress banned the practice in 2010.
+He has been criticized for funding "temporary patches" to Kentucky's long-term healthcare problems while simultaneously opposing and obstructing national programs that seek to improve healthcare more systematically, such as Obamacare and Medicaid expansion.